-New Year’s is one of the most joyous and fun holidays of the year.
-Additionally, New Year’s Eve is also one of the most dangerous nights of the year.
-With many people travelling and celebrating, there is an increased chance of travel related injury.
-Many attempt to make this night one to never forget, so it is increasingly important to pay attention to your own health and safety.
-By not ensuring you and your friend’s well-being, you put those around you at a larger risk for accidents to occur.
-Below you will find our tips to help you stay safe and healthy during this New Year weekend:
+New Year’s is one of the most enjoyable holidays of the year.
+Additionally, New Year’s Eve is one of the most dangerous nights of the year.
+With many people traveling and celebrating, there is an increased chance of travel-related injury.
+It is extra important to pay attention to your own health and safety and look out for those around you.
+Below you will find our tips to help you stay safe and healthy during your New Year's celebrations:

 Know your way back home or to your hotel – especially if you are in a new place, be sure to familiarize yourself with the best route back.
 Don’t rely solely on your phone for directions.